Halting the Epidemic of Veteran Suicides

 As the video opens, we see a handwritten note.
 In reverse action, bullet-shattered household items, including a teddy bear, dishes, and a glass case of medals, recompose themselves into their undamaged forms.
 A loved one unfolds a paper and begins to read a note from a veteran.
 But in “The Other Note,” a public service announcement directed by award-winning director Scott McCullough, the note isn’t the one you might expect: It’s a note of gratitude, a thank-you note for saving a life by preventing suicide.

 In the closing moments of the video, Martin Sheen faces the camera and says, “The worst part of war should not be coming home.”
 It’s a sentiment that few would dispute.
 Yet, as Tim Wolf, a Foundation Source client who helped finance the announcement discovered, suicides by Veterans of America’s armed forces have reached epidemic proportions.
 And although Americans “support our troops” on bumper stickers and t-shirts, that sentiment isn’t translating into tangible action.

-Tim also credits Foundation Source for its help behind the scenes.
-“They enabled me to pay production costs out of my foundation, moving the money and making sure that everyone got paid,” Tim says.
-“I’m sure that if I had a donor-advised-fund instead of a private foundation, there would have been wires, forms, and problems, but with Foundation Source, I was able to send the pitch package for ‘The Other Note,’ and it just happened!
+Wolf also credits Foundation Source for its help behind the scenes.
+“They enabled me to pay production costs out of my foundation, moving the money and making sure that everyone got paid,” Wolf says.
+“I’m sure that if I had a donor-advised fund instead of a private foundation, there would have been wires, forms, and problems, but with Foundation Source, I was able to send the pitch package for ‘The Other Note,’ and it just happened!
 I can’t say enough about the dexterity and speed of Foundation Source.
 They were great!”